Introduction

 Although far less dangerous than necrotizing enterocolitis, colic is another disorder affecting the digestive tract in infants.
 Colic is defined as excessive and inconsolable crying without an identifiable cause and is common in infants in the first three months of life.
 The cause of colic is unknown, but disturbances in the intestinal microbiota that cause gut motor dysfunction and excess gas production may contribute to colicky behavior.[39]
 Some research reports an increased presence of hydrogen gas produced by gram-negative bacteria, lower rates of colonization of Lactobacilli, and increased Escherichia coli in infants with colic.[40]

-To determine the effects of L. reuteri supplementation on symptoms of colic, one group of researchers performed a randomized, double-blind, controlled trial with 46 infants.
+To determine the effects of L. reuteri supplementation on colic symptoms, one group of researchers performed a randomized, double-blind, controlled trial with 46 infants.
 The investigators assigned infants to receive 100 million CFU of L. reuteri DSM 17938 or a placebo for 21 days.
 Parents completed questionnaires about their infant's behavior and collected a stool sample from their infant for microbiome analysis.
 L. reuteri supplementation significantly reduced the average amount of time the infants cried compared to placebo.
 Infants in the L. reuteri group exhibited a significant increase in fecal Lactobacilli and a decrease in fecal E. coli.
-The authors concluded that L. reuteri supplementation reduced symptoms of colic and was well-tolerated with no adverse effects.[39]
+The authors concluded that L. reuteri supplementation reduced colic symptoms and was well-tolerated with no adverse effects.[42]

 While some research has reported benefits in infants with colic, other evidence is conflicting.
-A 2018 meta-analysis including data from four double-blind randomized controlled trials aimed to determine the effects of L. reuteri supplementation on time spent crying or fussing in infants with colic.
+A 2018 meta-analysis including data from four double-blind, randomized controlled trials aimed to determine the effects of L. reuteri supplementation on time spent crying or fussing in infants with colic.
 L. reuteri supplementation reduced time spent crying or fussing compared to placebo, and infants supplemented with L. reuteri were twice as likely to experience treatment success.
 While these results were statistically significant for breastfed infants, they were not significant in formula-fed infants.
-The authors concluded that L. reuteri supplementation is effective and should be recommended for breastfed infants with colic but that the evidence is inconclusive for formula-fed infants.
+The authors concluded that L. reuteri supplementation is effective for breastfed infants with colic, but the evidence is inconclusive for formula-fed infants.

 Supplementation with L. reuteri before or during a gastrointestinal infection reduces diarrhea in children.